gap-packages/GaloisGroups/README.md

 # The GAP 4 package `GaloisGroups'

 An implementation of Fieker and Klüners algorithm to compute galois groups as described in https://arxiv.org/pdf/1211.3588.pdf

+For arithmetic computations it relies on PARI/GP called via the PARIInterface package.

 ## Documentation